scsm-ua/kirtan-guide-en/songs/pita-varana-kali-pavana-gora.md

 All phases of the self of which we may conceive are fully satisfied and purified, and at last conquered by the all-auspicious influence of the Holy Name of Krishna.

+*Illumination in the book: [The Golden Volcano of Divine Love.
+Part II Śikṣāṣṭakam: The Holy Name of Kṛṣṇa](https://krishnasearch.com/#/book/en-GoldenVolcanoofDivineLove?c=12&p=12)*

 #### 1

     pīta-varaṇa kali-pāvana gorā